Pain assessment in non-verbal patients — knowing when they're hurting

 Contextual Clues and Your Knowledge of Your Parent

-You know your parent better than anyone.
+Any change from your parent's baseline behavior is significant, and thinking about recent falls, medical procedures, medication changes, and chronic conditions helps you pinpoint the likely source.
 You know their baseline.
 You know how they normally act, what they normally do, what movements they can normally do without difficulty.
 Changes from that baseline are significant.

 Think about the medical context.
 Does your parent have a condition known to cause pain?
 A recent fall, surgery, or injection might explain pain.
 Arthritis, cancer, neuropathy, or other chronic conditions often cause pain that might not always be visible.